School of Health Professions

 Student admission practices are non-discriminatory with respect to race, ethnicity, creed, gender, sexual preference, age, disabling conditions and national origin and are in alignment with the U.S. Americans with Disabilities Act requirements

-Applications for the Class of 2027 will open on Sept.
-1, 2024.
+Applications for the Class of 2027 are now closed.

 Check your application status.
 To return to your saved application, use the username and password you created when you started your application.